 The first part of this season was spent by Wayne Gapp, Jack Roush, Al Buckmaster, and Bill Jameson in getting their Maverick to go and handle properly for Pro Competition.
-When the combinations were pretty much figured out , the team went out and splurged on a magnificent paint job in metallic blue and gold.
+When the combinations were pretty much figured out , the team went out and splurged on a magnificent paint job in metallic blue and gold, while using services as service bodies melbourne to fix the body of the car.
 At the AHRA Nationals, both plans paid off, as the Maverick was top qualifier at 9.75, and was chosen as the best appearing car of the event.

 Wayne Gapp and three other Ford engineers with heads-up racing experience combined to figure out why Ford’s Boss 429 breathes so asthmaticallay, and then applied their solutions to a winningly prepared Maverick race car.

 DEARBORN IS FAMOUS for two Ford shops.
 One is slightly bigger than the other.
 The first is owned by the man whose name is on the front door, and the second one, located on Outer Drive in a small garage, belongs to Wayne Gapp and Jack Roush.
 Both are engineers and both have raced longer than they care to remember.
 Teamed up with the Gapp and Roush Racing Enterprises are Al Buckmaster and Bill Jameson, also engineers and racers, and also successful at both occupations.
 Bill’s strongpoint is making special pieces while Al Buckmaster is an expert at flow testing heads and manifolds.